crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 By combining these technologies and skills, you will be well-equipped to tackle a wide range of data-driven projects across different domains.
 Whether you're interested in IoT, data analysis, machine learning, or real-time systems, this project provides a solid foundation for further exploration and growth.

-Feel free to explore the project repository and dive into the code to learn more about the implementation details.
-Happy learning and predicting!

 ---

 # Room Occupancy Prediction Using MQTT Sensor Data from Meraki